dylankb/dylankb.github.io/_posts/2017-11-5-learning-sql-with-small-data-pt-2-breaking-apart-a-many-to-many-relationship.md

 Annnnnd I broke it.

 When you break something and don't know why, that's a clear indication that you have some gaps in your knowledge.
-What helped me finally get a strong grasp of how this type of join worked was to use some of the tools we've been practicing: displaying the data available to us, checking how this data can change, and using a small dataset to do so.
+What helped me finally get a strong grasp of how this type of join worked was to use some of the tools we've been practicing: displaying the data available to us, checking how this data can change, and using a small data set to do so.

 So let's start building up this query that broke, starting with one of the simplest statements we can execute.